Anti-viral clothing: 2XU founder Jamie Hunt's bold new ambition

 "At the moment, our last ISO testing was up to 15 washes, but we currently also have a test out in the UK, which goes up to 30 washes.
 It's looking very likely that this will pass."

-Hunt is cognisant that the public might sceptical of the concept and explains that this is why he has ensured he has the backing of the scientific community before making any claims.
+Hunt is cognisant that the public might be sceptical of the concept and explains that this is why he has ensured he has the backing of the scientific community before making any claims.

-The technology developed by HeiQ was tested extensively at the Peter Doherty Institute for Infection and Immunity (a joint venture between the University of Melbourne and The Royal Melbourne Hospital) and showed that a treated fabric achieved a 99.99% reduction of the virus on its surface.
+The technology developed by HeiQ was tested extensively at the Peter Doherty Institute for Infection and Immunity (a joint venture between the University of Melbourne and The Royal Melbourne Hospital) and showed that a treated fabric achieved a 99.99 per cent reduction of the virus on its surface.

 Earlier this year, experiments found that at least some coronavirus can potentially remain viable - capable of infecting a person - for up to 24 hours on cardboard and up to three days on plastic and stainless steel.